umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 ### Artifacts

-Every entity Deploy work with, whether from Umbraco core or custom data, needs to have an *artifact* representation.
-You can consider an artifact acontainer capable of knowing everything there is to know about a particular entity is defined.
+Every entity Deploy works with, whether from Umbraco core or custom data, needs to have an *artifact* representation.
+You can consider an artifact as a container capable of knowing everything there is to know about a particular entity is defined.
 They are used as a transport object for communicating between Deploy environments.

 They can also be serialized to JSON representations.
 These are visible in the .uda files seen on disk in the `/data/revisions/` folder for schema transfers and are also used when transferring content between different environments over HTTP requests.

 Artifact classes must inherit from `DeployArtifactBase`.